How to Become an Interior Designer

 Practice makes perfect.
-This saying is completely true as practice helps you improve your talents.
+This saying is completely true as a practice helps you improve your talents.
 You can ask neighbors, friends or relatives if they need a new look for their home.
 You can offer your services for free to your friends who just moved into a new apartment or had a baby and need to decorate the baby’s room.
 Even though you will not earn any money, but the time and energy you invest in practicing will pay off by increasing your confidence in your work.

 Make your Portfolio

 It is very important to have a portfolio.
 If your clients do not know what you are capable of, they will never hire you.
-A portfolio can contain pictures of you past efforts at interior decoration.
-Those pictures will help your client analyze your skill and help them decide whether to hire you or not.
+A portfolio can contain pictures of your past efforts at interior decoration.
+Those pictures will help your client analyze your skills and help them decide whether to hire you or not.
 You can also add a ‘design board’ to your portfolio.
 It can have pasted samples of fabric, wallpaper or flooring which you used.
 This will give your employer a fair idea of your work.

 So do whatever it takes to attain your dream of becoming an interior designer.
 The road to success may be difficult, but with hard work and perseverance, you will reach your destination.

 Chris is a trained interior designer with years of experience.
-He has been working in the industry specialising in french furniture.
+He has been working in the industry specializing in french furniture.
 Chris has been blogging for over 3 years and contributed numerous articles on interior design.

 - Garden / Landscaping / Patio — 258